 Jessica Lauren Malone (CAS’10) holds a Master of Public Administration degree from the Maxine Goodman Levin College of Urban Affairs at Cleveland State University, with a concentration in management, and a Bachelor of Arts degree in anthropology, with a minor in public policy and concentration in regulatory policy from Case Western Reserve University.

 Her professional background lies in Institutional Advancement and Government Affairs.
-She currently works as an Assistant Director of Development for the Philanthropy Institute at Cleveland Clinic.
-Jessica is part of the philanthropy team for all regional care facilities and also manages fundraising efforts for the Medicine Institute.
+She currently works as the Development Officer for University Hospitals Rainbow Babies & Children's Hospital.
 In addition to direct fundraising work, Jessica assists with program development and design, special events, and physician training programs.
 She is a member of the Board of Directors for Cleveland’s Association of Fundraising Professionals, with a continued role in the coordination of their education programs for young and emerging professionals, and past Steering Committee member for Cleveland Clinic’s Group of Aspiring Leaders.